VSevagen/grimoirelab-sortinghat/docs/sortinghat/database.md

 # How is data stored in SortingHat

-SortingHat maintains an SQL database with the indentities coming from different sources.
+SortingHat maintains an SQL database with the identities coming from different sources.
 Identities corresponding to the same person can be merged into the same <code>individual</code>, with a unique uuid.
 For each individual, a profile can be defined, with the name and other data to show corresponding person by default.

 ### Database